5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 16 Update

 In this new iOS I have to enter my Apple id password almost every time I open the iPhone or iPad.
 Why????
 Very annoying!

 Whenever you update or install apps on iPhone, you would receive pop-up, asking for Apple ID password.
 This is normal and happens to everyone.
-However, there’s something that you should worry about if after you entered your Apple ID again and again, still iPhone keeps asking for Apple ID password after iOS 14/13 update like this guy said in the Apple forum.
+However, there’s something that you should worry about if after you entered your Apple ID again and again, still App Store Keeps Asking for Password after iOS 16 update like this guy said in the Apple forum.

 Why Does iPhone Keeps Asking for Apple ID Password ?